Establishing a Center

 • How will we report unrelated business income tax (UBIT)?

-Funding for start-up costs for any center must be agreed to and provided prior to commencing the activity.
 Start-up costs are non-recurring costs necessary to prepare a new activity for its normal business purpose.
-Start-up costs may include both capital expenditures, such as those for equipment, and non-capital expenditures, such as moving expenses.
-Non-capital start-up costs that benefit more than one year should not be charged to the operating fund of the recharge activity without prior approval from the Office of Budget & Planning.
-Ideally, start-up funds would be agreed to and provided by the department and control point.
+Start-up costs may include both capital expenditures, such as those for inventorial equipment, and non-capital expenditures, such as moving expenses.
+Ideally, start-up funds would be agreed to commencing the activity and provided by the department and control point.
 This support indicates that the activities are important to the university's mission.

 Departments and control points implementing new centers are responsible for any deficits that occur during each of the first three years of operation and must provide an appropriate fund source to cover this.
 Deficits are common in new recharge operations as accurate usage and expense data are usually not available when rates are initially developed.
 The future users of the services should not be burdened with higher rates caused by “start-up” deficits.